corwin-orion/scion/README.md

 The project needs a public endpoint where Discord can send requests.
 To develop and test locally, you can use something like [`ngrok`](https://ngrok.com/) to tunnel HTTP traffic.

-Install ngrok if you haven't already, then start listening on port `3000`:
+Install ngrok if you haven't already, then start listening on port `3000` using your static ngrok address (mine is `spider-discrete-mullet.ngrok-free.app`):

 ```
 ngrok http --url=spider-discrete-mullet.ngrok-free.app 3000